Emotional lateralization: Amygdala

 The amygdala plays a key role in emotional processing especially fear, and amygdala function appears to be emotionally lateralized.
 When people are shown fearful faces the left amygdala and left periamygdaloid cortex increase in activation.
 There also appears to be a greater increase in neural activity in the left amygdala corresponding to an increasingly fearful stimulus.
 Recordings from single-unit electrodes in monkeys have shown similar activation in the left amygdala.
 A man with confined damage in the right amygdala could not produce a startle response.
 The activity (measured by a PET scan) in the right amygdala correlated to the number of emotionally arousing film clips capable of being recalled in patients.

 Unilateral activation of the amygdala due to fearful stimuli may also produce unilateral activation of other regions.
-The right middle temporal gyrus, right brainstem, left hippocampus, right cerebellum, right fuisform gyrus, and left lingual gyrus were also activated during fearful stimuli.
+The right middle temporal gyrus, right brainstem, left hippocampus, right cerebellum, right fusiform gyrus, and left lingual gyrus were also activated during fearful stimuli.
 Activation of multiple brain regions both indicates that emotions are processed in many parts of the brain and that emotions are complex.

 The amygdala probably plays a role in the conscious processing of emotion.
-The left amygdala was activated during the processing of conscious stimuli while the right amygdala was active during the processing of nonconscous stimuli.
+The left amygdala was activated during the processing of conscious stimuli while the right amygdala was active during the processing of nonconscious stimuli.